Imagination creates reality.

 The mind is powerful.
 Psychologists, coaches, and players know this.
 What you imagine can become a concrete reality.

 Successful athletes are aware that mental presentation is a key to a championship.
 Players who visualize success in their head are the ones who win the competition.

 “Mental imagery, mental practice, or visualisation is a technique that has been used by sports psychologists for years to improve athletic performance on the playing field.
 Many successful Olympic athletes, basketball players, golfers, tennis players and other sports people credit the technique for their competitive edge, mental awareness, well-being and confidence.”

 Simply imagining physical activities can actually fire your muscle in a certain degree of intensity.

 Why?
-Because the brain sends signal to muscles involve in carrying actions.
+Because the brain sends a signal to muscles involved in carrying actions.
 Dr. McKay adds;

 “Surprisingly, visualisation can even strengthen muscles.
 Simply imaging you’re lifting weights in the gym can increase muscle strength by up to half as much as if you’re actually doing it.
 The visualising brain sends electrical signals to the muscles, which makes them stronger, even if you’re not moving.”